nimmis/docker-spigot/README.md

 - Possibility to change spigot versions i running containers
 - Detects version if mc-directory already has a precompiled version active
 - Adjust java version depending of MC version, downloads additional java version if needed
-- Support for Minecraft version 1.19
+- Support for Minecraft version 1.20
+- Support for legacy 1.8 (from 1.8.3) with java 8 (use on you own risk)

 ## Why not a precompiled version of spigot is included